AnnieL1229/foodcom-recipe-analysis/README.md

-# foodcom-recipe-analysis
-A data science project analyzing Food.com recipes and predicting ratings using machine learning.
-Created for DSC 80 at UCSD. hellohihihi
+# Food.com Recipe Analysis: xxx

 # My Project Title

-by Suraj Rampure (rampure@ucsd.edu)

-***Note***: If you choose a repo name and title as uninspired as the ones here, I will be quite sad.

----
+by Yixin Liu (yil165@ucsd.edu)

+## Overview

 ## Introduction

 Food plays an essential role in daily life, not only as a necessity but also as a source of enjoyment and cultural expression.
 Many people find joy in cooking and exploring new recipes, often balancing taste preferences with health considerations.
 One common trade-off in food choices is between flavor and nutritional value—particularly when it comes to **fat content**.
 While fats can enhance taste and texture, excessive consumption is linked to various health concerns, including cardiovascular diseases.

-In this study, I analyze data [Food.com](https://www.food.com) to **explore the relationship between fat content and recipe ratings**.
-I aim to understand whether higher fat content correlates with better ratings, reflecting the common perception that "fat equals flavor," or if health-conscious users rate high-fat recipes lower due to nutritional concerns.
-Beyond total fat, I also examine **the ratio of saturated fat to total fat**, as saturated fats are often considered less healthy than unsaturated fats.
-By analyzing this ratio, I investigate whether the type of fat in a recipe impacts user ratings.
+In this study, we analyze data [Food.com](https://www.food.com) to **explore the relationship between fat content and recipe ratings**.
+We aim to understand whether higher fat content correlates with better ratings, reflecting the common perception that "fat equals flavor," or if health-conscious users rate high-fat recipes lower due to nutritional concerns.
+Beyond total fat, we also examine **the ratio of saturated fat to total fat**, as saturated fats are often considered less healthy than unsaturated fats.
+By analyzing this ratio, we investigate whether the type of fat in a recipe impacts user ratings.

-To conduct this analysis, I utilize two datasets from Food.com, containing recipes and user ratings since 2008.
-These datasets were originally compiled for the research paper [*Generating Personalized Recipes from Historical User Preferences* by Majumder et al.](https://cseweb.ucsd.edu/~jmcauley/pdfs/emnlp19c.pdf). which focused on recommender system applications.
-By leveraging these data, I seek to uncover trends in user preferences and gain insights into how fat content and fat quality influence recipe ratings.
+To conduct this analysis, we utilize two datasets from Food.com, containing recipes and user ratings since 2008.
+These datasets were originally compiled for the research paper [*Generating Personalized Recipes from Historical User Preferences* by Majumder et al.](https://cseweb.ucsd.edu/~jmcauley/pdfs/emnlp19c.pdf).
+By uncovering patterns in how fat content and its composition influence user ratings, this study provides insights into consumer food preferences, which could help recipe creators and food brands balance taste and health considerations to better meet user expectations.

-The first dataset `recipes` contains information about recipes, including their names, preparation time, nutritional content, and user-contributed descriptions.
-It contains 83782 rows(representing 83782 unique recipes), with 12 columns recording the following information:
+The first dataset `recipes` includes details about each recipe, such as its name, preparation time, nutritional content, and user-contributed descriptions."
+It contains 83,782 rows(representing 83,782 unique recipes), with 12 columns recording the following information:

 | Column          | Description  |
 |----------------|-------------|